-No. Tipping is not expected or required anywhere in New Zealand.
+No. Tipping is not expected or required anywhere within New Zealand.
 All prices already include our 15% Goods and Services Tax (GST).

-There are many churches around Mount Maunganui and Tauranga which hold services every Sunday.
-Please ask our staff at the port Information Centre for directions and details.
+There are many places of worship around Mount Maunganui and Tauranga which hold services.
+Please ask our staff at the Cruise Visitor Information Centre for directions and details.